Kong/docs.konghq.com/app/enterprise/0.35-x/developer-portal/configuration/workspaces.md

 - Whether a Dev Portal in a given Workspace is enabled or disabled
 - A link to set up the Dev Portal if it is not enabled
 - A link to each Dev Portal's homepage
-- A link to each Dev Portal's indivdual overview page within Kong Manager
+- A link to each Dev Portal's individual overview page within Kong Manager
 - Whether or not each Dev Portal is authenticated (indicated by a lock icon in the upper right corner of each card)